DAT300-Group5/dataset_analytics/benchmark/README.md

 python run_experiments.py
 ```

-> **⚠️ Important Note**: When running benchmarks, the program automatically modifies SQL files to insert profiling statements (e.g., `.timer on`, `.stats on` for SQLite).
-These modifications are temporary and necessary for performance measurement. **DO NOT commit these modified SQL files to GitHub**.
+> **ℹ️ Note**: When running benchmarks or validations, the program automatically creates temporary SQL files (with `_profiling_tmp.sql` or `_validate_tmp.sql` suffix) that include necessary configurations.
+Your original SQL files remain unchanged.
+These temporary files are already configured in `.gitignore`.

 **Expected output:**